first-line-outsourcing/flo.sls/README.md

 - After successful deployment you will see the API URLs.
 Copy the URLs that ends on `/initialization`, post them to the browser URL input and click enter.
 They will create all needed stuff in your iconik account.

+### Freeing up AWS resources

+When there is no dev tasks for the project very long time you can free up AWS resources of the project.
+It helps to reduce total cost for AWS resources on dev account.

+To free up resources use `npm run free-up:<stage>` command.
+Where `<stage>` is a stage you are going to free up resources for.

+When you run the command it uses `serverless.free-up-resources.ts` config to deploy sls application.
+The config contains minimum set of resources(REST API, HTTP API resources, etc.) for stage to keep ability to deploy it next time without changing anything.
+Feel free to edit the config for your case.
+If your project uses only HTTP API then keep the `HttpApi` resources in the config, if it is REST API then keep the `ApiGatewayRestApi` resources.

 ## The project contains: